kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Create a workload](./apix-01-create-workload.md) tutorial.

-Before you start, Set up [`kyma-mtls-gateway`](../00-security/sec-02-setup-mtls-gateway.md) to allow mutual authentication in Kyma, and make sure that you exported the bundle certificates.
+Before you start, Set up [`kyma-mtls-gateway`](../00-security/sec-02-setup-mtls-gateway.md) to allow mutual authentication in Kyma and make sure that you exported the bundle certificates.

 ## Expose and access your workload